 At least broadly similar to this is the sport of strongman.
 The sport revolves around various tests of strength, typically lifting odd implements such as stones, weighted logs, tires, heavy weights, etc. and contests vary but it is meant to determine, literally, the strongest man.
 In any sort of official way, strongman appears to have been created in the 1970’s but it would not be officially contested for women until 1997.

-In Volume 1 of the book I often referred to it as Women’s Strongman and it is only sometimes called Strongwoman competition now.
+In The Women’s Book Vol 1 I often referred to it as Women’s Strongman and it is only sometimes called Strongwoman competition now.
 While this only represents a ~30 year gap between women and men entering the sport, this has more to do with it being a relatively new sport overall.
 Had the event existed in the early 20th century, it’s almost a certainty that women would not have competed in it until fairly recently.

 The sport of powerlifting is very similar.
 Coming out of a tradition of odd lifts, powerlifting competition revolves around the three lifts of the squat, bench press and deadlift with the goal being to lift the most weight a single time (like weightlifting, it has weight classes).
 It’s a little difficult to say exactly when the first modern powerlifting competition occurred although it was somewhere in the realm of the 1950’s to 1970’s.